Best Covenants for Discipline Priests in Shadowlands

 Best Discipline Priest Covenants for Mythic+

-In Mythic+ the Kyrian Covenant reigns supreme thanks to how well Boon of the Ascended can assist with dungeons of any level.
-At lower level dungeons it is easy to use Boon of the Ascended as a pure AoE damage tool, but as you go higher, the damage that the Ascended Blast deals converts into so much Atonement healing that it is crucial to healing higher level Prideful (the new seasonal affix).
+The Kyrian Covenant still holds good value for dungeons as well as Boon of the Ascended can assist with dungeons of any level.
+At lower level dungeons it is easy to use Boon of the Ascended as a pure AoE damage tool, but as you go higher, the damage that the Ascended Blast deals converts into so much Atonement healing that it is very strong for healing higher level Prideful (the new seasonal affix).
 Furthermore, you have access to the Phial of Serenity from Summon Steward, which is excellent for cleansing various Bleeds, Curses or Poisons that you as a Priest cannot remove.